Chasing Fairness Under Distribution Shift: A Model Weight Perturbation Approach: Experiments

 \paragraph{Evaluation Metrics.} We use accuracy to evaluate the prediction performance for the downstream task.
 For fairness metrics, we adopt two common-used quantitative group fairness metrics to measure the prediction bias \citep{louizos2015variational,beutel2017data}, i.e., \emph{demographic parity} $\Delta_{DP}=|\mathbb{P}(\hat{Y}=1|A=0)-\mathbb{P}(\hat{Y}=1|A=1)|$ and \emph{equal opportunity} $\Delta_{EO}=|\mathbb{P}(\hat{Y}=1|A=0, Y=1)-\mathbb{P}(\hat{Y}=1|A=1, Y=1)|$, where $A$ represents sensitive attribute, $Y$ and $\hat{Y}$ represent the ground-truth label and predicted label, respectively.

-\paragraph{Baselines.} In our experiments, we consider vanilla multi-layer perceptron (MLP) and two widely adopted in-processing debiasing methods, including fairness regularization (REG) and adversarial debiasing (ADV). \textbf{MLP} directly uses vanilla 3-layer MLP with $50$ hidden unit and ReLU activation function~\citep{nair2010rectified} to minimize cross-entropy loss with source dataset.
+\paragraph{Baselines.} In our experiments, we consider vanilla multi-layer perceptron (MLP) and two widely adopted in-processing debiasing methods, including fairness regularization (REG), adversarial debiasing (ADV), and fair consistency regularization (FCR). \textbf{MLP} directly uses vanilla 3-layer MLP with $50$ hidden unit and ReLU activation function~\citep{nair2010rectified} to minimize cross-entropy loss with source dataset.
 In the experiments, we adopt the same model architecture for all other methods (i.e., REG and ADV). \textbf{REG} adds a fairness-related metric as a regularization term in the objective function to mitigate the prediction bias~\citep{kamishima2012fairness,chuang2020fair}.
-Specifically, we directly adopt demographic parity as a regularization term, and the objective function is $\mathcal{L}_{CLF} + \lambda \mathcal{L}_{DP}$, where $\mathcal{L}_{CLF}$ and $\mathcal{L}_{DP}$ are defined in Eqs. (\ref{eq:loss_clf}) and (\ref{eq:loss_dp}). \textbf{ADV}~\citep{louppe2017learning} employs a two-player game to mitigate bias, in which a classification network is trained to predict labels based on input features, and an adversarial network takes the output of the classification network as input and aims to identify which sensitive attribute group the sample belongs to.
+Specifically, we directly adopt demographic parity as a regularization term, and the objective function is $\mathcal{L}_{CLF} + \lambda \mathcal{L}_{DP}$, where $\mathcal{L}_{CLF}$ and $\mathcal{L}_{DP}$ are defined in Eqs. (\ref{eq:loss_clf}) and (\ref{eq:loss_dp}). \textbf{ADV}~\citep{louppe2017learning} employs a two-player game to mitigate bias, in which a classification network is trained to predict labels based on input features, and an adversarial network takes the output of the classification network as input and aims to identify which sensitive attribute group the sample belongs to. \textbf{FCR} \citep{an2022transferring} aims to minimize and balance consistency loss across groups.

 \paragraph{Synthetic and Real Distribution Shift. } We adopt synthetic and real distribution shifts.
 For synthetic distribution shift, we follow work \citep{gretton2009covariate,rezaei2021robust} to generate distribution shift via biased sampling.
 Specifically, we adopt applying principal component analysis (PCA)~\citep{abdi2010principal} to retrieve the first principal component $\mathcal{C}$ from input attributes.
 Subsequently, we estimate the mean $\mu(\mathcal{C})$ and standard deviation $\sigma(\mathcal{C})$, and set Gaussian distribution $\mathcal{N}_{\mathcal{S}}(\mu(\mathcal{C}), \sigma(\mathcal{C}))$ to randomly sampling of target dataset.
 As for source dataset, we choose different parameters $\alpha$ and $\beta$ to generate distribution shift using another Gaussian distribution $\mathcal{N}_{\mathcal{T}}(\mu(\mathcal{C})+\alpha, \frac{\sigma(\mathcal{C})}{\beta})$ for randomly sampling.
 The source and target datasets are constructed by sampling without replacement.
 For real distribution shift, we adopt the sampling and pre-processing approaches following \textit{Folktables}~\citep{ding2021retiring} to generate spatial and temporal distribution shift via data partition based on different US states and year from $2014$ to $2018$.